paulscode/windows_wsl_lightning/README.md

 # IMPORTANT NOTES (Read before proceeding)

 Bitcoin Knots (or Bitcoin Core) must be installed in Windows, configured as a full (unpruned) node, and have completed the IBD sync process.
 These scripts assume the default installation folder was used (C:\Program Files\Bitcoin).
-If this is not where you have installed Bitcoin Knots (or Bitcoin Core), then DO NOT PROCEED!
+If this is not where you have installed the application, then DO NOT PROCEED!

 # The Process